FuelLabs/fuels-ts/docs/CONTRIBUTING.md

 pnpm services:run
 ```

-And then run tests in another terminal tab:
+And then run the tests in another terminal tab:

 ```sh
 # run all tests